SillyTavern/SillyTavern/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve.
+PAY ATTENTION: Support requests for extenal programs (reverse proxies, 3rd party servers, other peoples' forks) will be refused!
 title: "[BUG]"
 labels: ''
 assignees: ''